 The Kingdom of Araucania-Patagonia was proclaimed on 17 November 1860 to comprise the Mapuche tribal areas south of the Rio Biobio in Chile.
 Four days later, the new King extended his claim to include all lands south of the Rio Negro in Argentina, all the way down to the Straits of Magellan.

-The Kingdom’s first and only resident monarch established his capital at the town of Perquenco, whence he was chased by a Chilean military expedition that eventually led to the pacification, occupation and annexation of Araucania.
+The Kingdom’s first and only resident monarch established his capital at the town of Perquenco, from where he was chased by a Chilean military expedition that eventually led to the pacification, occupation and annexation of Araucania.

-Although Araucania-Patagonia was never recognised by any other nation, the royal family has never relinquished its claim to the throne.
-To this day, there is a pretender – Prince Philippe of Araucania.
-Chances of his ever wielding the sceptre over an antipodean version of Quebec are very small indeed.
-His Royal Highness does seem to be involved in fighting for the cultural rights of the Mapuche Indians, who currently number about 1 million in Argentina and Chile together.
+Araucania-Patagonia was never recognised by any other nation, but that has not given the the royal family cause to relinquish its claim to the throne.
+To this day, there is a pretender – Antoine the Fourth of Araucania, a veteran of the French war in Algeria and a retired educator.
+Chances of his ever wielding the sceptre over an antipodean version of Québec are very small indeed, for, in the words of Bruce Chatwin, Araucania-Patagonia "belongs more to the obsessions of bourgeois France than to the politics of South America".